Getting to Annapurna Base Camp

 The Trek Back

-Having absorbed the majesty of the Annapurna Sanctuary, the journey back often feels more relaxed, a celebratory descent.
+Having witnessed the majesty of the Annapurna region, the journey back often feels more relaxed, a celebratory descent.
 The gradual loss of altitude brings back a hearty appetite and a spring to your step.
 You’ll retrace your path through familiar villages, seeing them with fresh eyes, and savoring the greenery and warmth that felt so normal just days before.
-Commend your fortitude and resilience, for you’ve not only trekked to a base camp but stepped into the very heart of the mountains.
+Commend your fortitude and resilience after stepping into a solid introduction into the very heart of the mountains and plan your next ascent!
+Perhaps EBC soon?